ovh/docs/pages/public_cloud/ai_machine_learning/ecosystem_03_voxist_billing_features_capabilities/guide.en-gb.md

 > [!primary]
 >
 > Replace `<label=name>` by the variables corresponding to your **token**.
-To know more about the management of the token, refer to this [documentation](/pages/platform/ai/deploy_guide_03_tokens).
+To know more about the management of the token, refer to this [documentation](/pages/public_cloud/ai_machine_learning/deploy_guide_03_tokens).
 >

 #### Access to your Voxist app

 Once the app is launched and in `RUNNING` status, you can copy the URL and access your app.
-To be able to access the API documentation, add `/docs` endpoint at the end of the app URL.
+To be able to access the API documentation, add the `/docs` endpoint at the end of the app URL.

 ![VoxistApi](images/voxist-api-doc.png){.thumbnail}